ruscur/snowpatch/README.md

 * [OpenSSL](https://www.openssl.org) headers
 * [OpenSSH](https://www.openssh.com) headers

+### Installing with cargo

+To install the latest tagged release of snowpatch using cargo, run `cargo install snowpatch`, which will download and compile snowpatch and all its Rust dependencies.
+The snowpatch binary will be installed as `snowpatch`.

-### Building
+### Building manually

-snowpatch can be compiled with `cargo build --release`, which will download and build the Rust packages we depend on.
-The executable can be found in `target/release/snowpatch`.
+To compile snowpatch manually, clone the git repository and run `cargo build --release`.
+The executable can be found in `target/release/snowpatch` or executed using `cargo run`.

 Contributing